DHTMLX/docs-todolist/docs/api/events/clickmenuitem_event.md

 ### Description

-@short: fires when the user clicks on the item of the menu
+@short: Fires when the user clicks on the item of the menu

 ### Usage